-It took several years following the introduction of Valve Regulated Lead-Acid (VRLA) batteries in the early 1980s to implement specific safety standards.
+It took several years following the introduction of Valve Regulated Lead-Acid (VRLA) batteries in the early 1980s for the industry to implement specific safety standards.

-Batteries that fully comply with the standard offer a design life of 10-12 years, threaded copper insert terminals, and a flame retardant case.
+Batteries that fully comply with the BS 6290-4 standard must offer a design life of 10-12 years, threaded copper insert terminals, and a flame retardant case.
 They tend to cost slightly more than standard sealed lead-acid batteries.

-There are International Standards that complement British Standards, for example International Electrotechnical Commission (IEC) Standards aim to provide an agreement for technical matters on an international basis.
+As well as the BS classification, there are International Standards too.
+For example, the International Electrotechnical Commission (IEC) Standards aim to provide an agreement for technical matters on a multinational basis.